NOTE: Analysis is mixed in with the relation of

 A last consideration--when we saw Cooper with ??????? he was not wearing his FBI pin.
 He was wearing the FBI pin in this scene.

 (1) 25:17.
 Abruptly, we are back in Buckhorn.
 Jack is hiding Mr. C's Mercedes in a blue garage, closing the door.
 Mr. C gestures for Jack to give him the keys to the door then also the keys to his new car and Jack does so.

 Hiding the car

-(2) Mr. C goes to his car.
+(2) Mr. C goes to his new car.
+He has changed out a 2015 Mercedes-Benz S-Klasse Coupe (C217) for a 2003 Lincoln Town Car.
 (3) He opens the door.
 Then Mr. C, having opened the door of the car, says, "Jack, come here."
 (4) Jack obeys.
 (5) Mr. C takes hold of Jack's jaw (6) and begins peculiarly massaging it.
 Jack does not object.
 He even behaves as though hypnotized, but it is difficult to tell with Jack, who has been silent, who has said nothing in the two scenes with him.
 (7) C continues massaging Jack's jaw, watching him intently.
 (8) We view Jack's absolutely disquieting acquiescence.
 (9) C again.
 (10) Jack.
 (11) C. (12) Jack.
 And Mr. C's hand now stops massaging Jack's jaw.
 Jack doesn't move.
 It is as though he is paralyzed.
 It may even cross our minds that by this action, somehow, C has killed Jack.